bartlannoeye/Roslynator/docs/HowToCustomizeRulesForProject.md

 ﻿# How to: Customize Rules for a Project

-It is common that you have in you solution one rule set that is shared across all projects (global.ruleset).
+It is common that you have one rule set in you solution that is shared across all projects (**global.ruleset**).

-It is also common that you want to disable/enable certain analyzer in one or more (but not all) projects.
+It is also common that you want to enable/disable certain analyzer in one or several projects.

 ## Example: Disable Analyzer in a Project

-Let's say you would like to disable rule **RCS1090** in a project 'AspNetCoreProject' which uses rule set global.ruleset.
+Let's say you would like to disable rule **RCS1090** in a project **AspNetCoreProject** which uses rule set **global.ruleset**.

-1) Create a new rule set file called 'project.ruleset' with following content:
+1) Create a new rule set file with following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>